 The course is designed for beginners and aims to offer a comprehensive knowledge and understanding of the Greek language.
 Students will have four classes per week throughout the year.
 By the end of the year students should be able to read Greek prose and verse texts.
-The textbook is Wilding, Greek for Beginners.
+The textbooks are Wilding, Greek for Beginners and Hiner, Greek Comprehensions for Schools.